 What is the one piece of advice that you would give someone who is thinking about starting their own business?

-I don’t think a lot of folks realize you started a new line of business in the fall of last year as an authorized reseller of Laserfiche ECM.
+I don’t think a lot of folks realize you started a new line of business in the fall of last year as an authorized solution provider of Laserfiche ECM.
 Who is Laserfiche and what is ECM?

 Will this impact your ability to serve the CORT and NuView clients?